 * Height and weight are approximate

-The German Shepherd Dog should be well-balanced, firm in nerves, self-confident, absolutely calm and impartial, and (except in tempting situations) amiable.
-He must possess courage, willingness to fight, and hardness in order to be suitable as a companion, watchdog, protector, service dog, and guardian.
+The German Shepherd Dog should be well-balanced, firm in nerves, self-confident, utterly calm, and impartial, and (except in tempting situations) amiable.
+He must possess courage, willingness to fight, and hardness to be suitable as a companion, watchdog, protector, service dog, and guardian.

 They have a wedge-shaped head that is large but in proportion to the body and a forehead that is domed; these dogs have an elongated square-cut muzzle with lips that are tight against the teeth and dark in color, and a nose that is large, wide and black.

 The jaws on these dogs are strong; they have a bite that can be compared with a scissor-like cut.
-The eyes of the German Shepherd are medium in size, almond-shaped and sparkling brown with a clever look that is self-assured.
+The eyes of the German Shepherd are medium in size, almond-shaped and sparkling brown with an intelligent look that is self-assured.

 The German Shepherd breed has three coat variations according to the WUSV (World Union of German Shepherd Dog Clubs).
 They are: